marcus-c-farias/lamports-bakery-algorithm/readMe.md

-# Tutorial: Creating and Using a Shared Library in C (Linux)
+# Tutorial: Running lamports bakery algorithm

-This tutorial outlines the steps to create a shared library from C source files and use it in a main program on a Linux system.
+This tutorial outlines the steps to how to run the program.

 ## Prerequisites